-Most B2B LinkedIn content sounds the same.
+Most B2B founder content sounds the same.

 Not because the people writing it have the same ideas.
 They do not.
 But somewhere between having something to say and saying it in public, most founders abandon their actual voice and reach for a version that feels safe.
 Confident.
 Professional.
-LinkedIn-appropriate.
+Platform-appropriate.

 Voice is not the words you choose.
 It is the way you think on the page.